Schedule time with one of our tax experts and prepare your R&D Tax Credit in under 30 minutes!

 It’s all a domino effect.

-This is dependent on your payroll provider.
-Please check with your payroll provider to confirm how the R&D tax credit will be refunded.
+Note: check with your payroll provider to confirm how the R&D tax credit will be refunded.

 However, we can give you a general overview of the process: